 Prime Retail Credit Segment Rankings

-Mercedes-Benz Financial Services ranks highest in dealer satisfaction with prime retail credit services with a score of 958 and performs particularly well in the finance provider offerings; application/approval process; and sales representative relationship factors.
-BMW Financial Services ranks second in the segment with a score of 908, and Bank of Montreal ranks third with a 907.
+BMW Financial Services ranks highest in the prime retail credit segment with a score of 948, up 40 points from 2012, and performs particularly well in the finance provider offerings; application/approval process; and sales representative relationship factors.
+Mercedes-Benz Financial Services ranks second in the segment with a score of 933, declining by 25 points from 2012.
+VW Credit Canada (908) ranks third overall and improves the most year over year (+48 points).

 Retail Leasing Segment Rankings